bbangcong/stats220/README.md

 Hello!
 This repo is for **STATISTICS 220**.

 ### About Me
- 1. I'm studying *Bachelor of Science (BSc)*, majoring in Geographic Information Science.
+ 1. I'm a *Bachelor of Science (BSc)*, majoring in Geographic Information Science.
  2. I like fossicking, art, architecture and films/series.

  ### On Github